EarthScope/ispaq/README.md

 ISPAQ offers the option for access to [FDSN Web Services](http://www.fdsn.org/webservices/) to retrieve seismic data and metadata directly from selected data centers supporting the FDSN protocol.
-Users also have theoption to read local [miniSEED](http://ds.iris.edu/ds/nodes/dmc/data/formats/seed/) files and metadata on their own workstations and construct on-the-spot data quality analyses on that data.
+Users also have the option to read local [miniSEED](http://ds.iris.edu/ds/nodes/dmc/data/formats/seed/) files and metadata on their own workstations and construct on-the-spot data quality analyses on that data.

 Output is provided in CSV format for tabular metrics.
 In addition, Probability Density Functions (PDF)